seamapi/python/README.rst

 Webhooks
 ~~~~~~~~

 The Seam API implements webhooks using `Svix <https://www.svix.com>`_.
 This SDK exports a thin wrapper ``SeamWebhook`` around the svix package.
 Use it to parse and validate Seam webhook events.
 Refer to the `Svix docs on Consuming Webhooks <https://docs.svix.com/receiving/introduction>`_ for an in-depth guide on best-practices for handling webhooks in your application.

+This example is for `Flask <https://flask.palletsprojects.com/>`_,
+see the `Svix docs for more examples in specific frameworks <https://docs.svix.com/receiving/verifying-payloads/how>`_.

 .. code-block:: python